 Goldman Sachs and its affiliates are engaged in investment banking and financial advisory services, securities trading, investment management, principal investment, financial planning, benefits counseling, risk management, hedging, financing, brokerage activities and other financial and non-financial activities and services for various persons and entities.
 In the ordinary course of these activities and services, Goldman Sachs and its affiliates may at any time make or hold long or short positions and investments, as well as actively trade or effect transactions, in the equity, debt and other securities (or related derivative securities) and financial instruments (including bank loans and other obligations) of Allscripts, Misys and any of their respective affiliates or any currency or commodity that may be involved in the Transactions for their own account and for the accounts of their customers.
 Goldman Sachs acted as financial advisor to Allscripts in connection with, and participated in certain of the negotiations leading to the Transactions.
 In addition, Goldman Sachs has provided certain investment banking and other financial services to Allscripts and its affiliates from time to time, including having acted as a co-manager with respect to Allscripts' follow-on offering of 8,395,000 shares of common stock of Allscripts in February 2006.
 Goldman Sachs also may provide investment banking and other financial services to Allscripts, Misys and their respective affiliates in the future.
-During the past two years, Goldman Sachs has received aggregate fees from Allscripts for investment banking and other financial services unrelated to the Transaction of approximately \$776,000.
-Goldman Sachs may provide Allscripts with additional services in the future, for which it may receive compensation.
+In connection with the above-described services Goldman Sachs has received, and may receive in the future, compensation.

 The board of directors of Allscripts selected Goldman Sachs as its financial advisor because it is an internationally recognized investment banking firm that has substantial experience in transactions similar to the Transactions.
 Pursuant to a letter agreement, dated February 6, 2008, Allscripts engaged Goldman Sachs to act as its financial advisor in connection with the Transactions.
-Pursuant to the terms of such engagement letter, Allscripts has agreed to pay Goldman Sachs an advisory fee within a reasonable time after Goldman Sachs' request of \$250,000 and a transaction fee payable upon consummation of the Transactions equal to the greater of (i) \$8,500,000 and (ii) 0.9% of the equity value of Allscripts on a fully-diluted basis (based on the average stock prices during specified periods prior to closing), less the advisory fee to the extent paid.
+Pursuant to the terms of this engagement letter, Allscripts has agreed to pay Goldman Sachs a transaction fee of at least \$8,500,000, substantially all of which is payable upon consummation of the Transactions.
 In addition, Allscripts has agreed to reimburse Goldman Sachs for its expenses, including attorneys' fees and disbursements, and to indemnify Goldman Sachs and related persons against various liabilities, including certain liabilities under the federal securities laws.